Bottomless Closet works every day to make sure women in need have access to valuable tools and resources to enter the workforce and succeed.

 It is an environment where you can feel absolutely beautiful and confident in your capabilities.
 Most importantly, your experience at Bottomless Closet will change your perspective and attitude about your self-value.”

 Things ultimately came full-circle for Cristal, as the agency that referred her to Bottomless Closet offered her a full-time job.
 She now works in Fedcap’s WeCARE Program, where she focuses on assisting those who were once in her position, and referring new clients to Bottomless Closet.
-Crystal helps provide her clients with various employment services including job preparation and job development.
+Cristal helps provide her clients with various employment services including job preparation and job development.

 Fluent in American Sign Language, she is also able to assist Fedcap’s hearing-impaired clients.